 - You can also transfer it in small amounts to a blender – make sure to be careful not to overfill the blender or it could spill out and burn you.

 - You can throw your squash in the oven earlier in the day when you have time.
 It will stay fine for hours until you are ready to make your soup.

-- Turn this soup into a meal with my cheesy vegan bread sticks or vegan Cheddar Bay biscuits!
+Turn this soup into a meal with some homemade vegan focaccia bread, vegan cornbread, drop biscuits, or vegan Cheddar Bay biscuits!

 - Put a small amount of water in the bottom of the instant pot with the steaming rack.

-- Place the whole unpeeled squash in the Instant Pot and set to high for minute then release the pressure.
+- Place the whole unpeeled squash in the Instant Pot and set it to high for a minute then release the pressure.
 It will now be soft to peel and cube.

 - Saute the onions in oil in the pot then add the broth and cubed squash.